UWAC's Community impact funding (CIF) Approach

 - Bloomerang: More free fundraising webinars, templates, guides, and blog posts!

-- Blue Avocado: Online magazine fueled by a bimonthly newsletter designed to provide practical, tactical tips and tools to nonprofit leaders.
+- Blue Avocado: Online magazine fueled by a bi-monthly newsletter designed to provide practical, tactical tips and tools to nonprofit leaders.

 - National Council of Nonprofits: Trusted resource and proven advocate for America’s charitable nonprofits.
-Connecting the policy dots across all levels and branches of governments, the Council of Nonprofits keeps nonprofits informed and empowered to create a positive public policy environment that best supports nonprofits in advancing their missions.
+Connecting the policy dots across all levels and branches of government, the Council of Nonprofits keeps nonprofits informed and empowered to create a positive public policy environment that best supports nonprofits in advancing their missions.

-- Nonprofit AF: Because sometimes laughter is the best medicine (and this site proves you can laugh and learn at the same time)
+- Nonprofit AF: Because sometimes laughter is the best medicine (and this site proves you can laugh and learn at the same time).

 We'd love to know what non-profit blogs/sites you enjoy.
 Email us your favorites!